TechyNilesh/DeepTextSearch/README.md

 ```
 ### 3. Searching

-For Searching and Recommendation we are Comparing Cosian Similarity and then corpus are arrenged there similarity score:
+For Searching and Recommendation, we are Comparing Cosian Similarity and then corpus are arranged there similarity score:

 ```python
 # for searching, you need to give the query_text  and the number of the similar text you want